mainmatter/mainmatter.com/_posts/2020-03-23-porting-a-site-to-ember-with-percy.md

   image: /assets/images/posts/2020-03-23-porting-a-site-to-ember-with-percy/og-image.png
 ---

-This article will detail a technique where we used the visual testing service [Percy](https://percy.io/) to port the old [Ember Guides](https://guides.emberjs.com/release/) to use an entirely different technology without anybody noticing.
+This article details a technique where the visual testing software [Percy](https://percy.io/) was used to port the old [Ember Guides](https://guides.emberjs.com/release/) to an entirely different technology, without anybody noticing

 <!--break-->

-This article details one of the first steps in the long road to Emberify and redesign the Ember website by first converting the architecture away from an old (and hard to maintain) rube middleman app, to a modern Static Single Page Application that is a dream to contribute to!
-This details a technique that was first used to convert the [Ember Guides](https://guides.emberjs.com) to an Ember app and was later used to convert the main [Ember Website](https://emberjs.com).
+This article details one of the first steps in the long road to _Emberify_ and redesign the Ember website by first converting the architecture away from an old (and hard to maintain) Ruby middleman app, to a modern Static Single Page Application that is a dream to contribute to!
+This technique was first used to convert the [Ember Guides](https://guides.emberjs.com) to an Ember app and was then later used to convert the main [Ember Website](https://emberjs.com).

 ## Strict Requirements

 The point of this project was to change the technology that powered the Ember Guides without altering the look or feel of the site for end users.
-There were many factors that we needed to consider, but this post is focusing on **just** the design.
+There were many factors that we needed to consider, but this post only looking at the design.

-We decided very early on that we would not accept any functionality changes or small improvements to the design as part of this project, mainly as an effort to keep the initial project scope as small as possible and to improve the likelihood that we would ship the end product in a reasonable timeframe.
+We decided early on that we would not accept any functionality changes or minor design improvements as part of this project, in an effort to keep the initial project scope as small as possible and to improve the likelihood that we would ship the end product in a reasonable timeframe.
+While we weren't opposed to improving the end-user experience for this application, our objective was to make it **easier** to contribute improvements to the Ember Guides application.

-It's important to note that we weren't opposed to improving the end-user experience for this application.
-The whole reason for this project was that we wanted to make it **easier** to contribute improvements to the Ember Guides application, but we would release the technology re-write first without changing a single noticeable thing!
+With this in mind we decided to release the technology re-write first, without noticeably changing anything!
 This allowed us to have a straightforward
 requirement: **if it looks the same we can ship it.**

 ## Enter Percy, stage right

-I had heard a lot about [Percy](https://percy.io/) over the years being a part of the Ember community!
-It's a great product and something that is well aligned philosophically with Ember.
+I had heard a lot about [Percy](https://percy.io/) over the years, being a part of the Ember community!
+It's a great product and something that is well-aligned philosophically with Ember.
 If you have ever had the pleasure to use Percy you will know that it has had a lot of thought put into it and it Just Works™️ when you start working with it.